MTCP-Labs/crazyOS/README.md

 You can message me on Discord, send a friend request to `shab.xyz` and let me know you came from the github.
 Good to make friends or just to ask questions.

-Credits to shab and ydevving
+Credits to shab and ydevving.

 `Copyright (C) 2023 MTCP-Labs, avia.shabbyman@gmail.com`